PrintersForAnts/Micron/README.md

 HFS3-1515-190 |1 |
 HFS3-1515-125 |1 |

-Thanks to the following people on the [Doomcube Discord](https://discord.gg/EAANfEk25f) who have helped get this printer finished
+Thanks to the following people on discord who have helped get this printer finished

 @TheWarolf#1247